m6code/video-player/README.md

 This is a simple web-based video player that allows users to play local video files, load subtitles, and create a navigation menu from a timestamp file.
 It also includes a feature to convert raw timestamp text into a compatible JSON format.

+For a detailed, step-by-step guide on how this project was built and the concepts behind it, please see the [Learning Guide](learning.md).

 ## Features

 *   Play local video files.